-OECD GDP growth slows marginally to 0.5% in the fourth quarter of 2014
+OECD GDP growth accelerates to 0.7% in second quarter of 2017

 Looking for GDP?
 Or for GDP per capita, investment, national disposable income, households consumption, households assets, government expenditure, government debt, government deficit?
 Consult the OECD National Accounts.

-Private consumption main driver of OECD GDP growth in the third quarter of 2014
+Private consumption and investment main drivers of slowdown in OECD GDP growth in first quarter of 2017